 The reasons why employers do not offer annuities in their defined contribution accounts are diverse and difficult to quantify, but an important factor appears to be concern about the fiduciary responsibility associated with offering financial products purchased from life insurance companies.
-Regulations concerning employers' responsibilities in this regard arose in the aftermath of the failure of Executive Life in the early 1990s, when defined benefit plans that had purchased annuity contracts with the failed company were put at risk.
+Regulations concerning employers' responsibilities in this regard arose in the aftermath of the failure of Executive Life, when defined benefit plans that had purchased annuity contracts with the failed company were put at risk.
 In response, policymakers put in place strict fiduciary standards designed to protect the benefits promised to participants in defined benefit plans.
 Although aimed at employers offering defined benefit plans, these regulations also applied to defined contribution plan sponsors seeking to offer annuities (Perun 2004).
-In 2007, at the direction of the Pension Protection Act of 2006, the Department of Labor (DOL) clarified that the portion of these fiduciary standards directing the selection of the "safest available annuity" were in fact aimed at defined benefit plans and not at definedcontribution plans, but the core of the new rules remained intact.
+In 2007, at the direction of the Pension Protection Act of 2006, the Department of Labor (DOL) clarified that the portion of these fiduciary standards directing the selection of the "safest available annuity" were in fact aimed at defined benefit plans and not at defined contribution plans, but the core of the new rules remained intact.

-In 2008, the DOL sought to clarify for employers offering

-annuities under a defined contribution plan exactly what steps must be taken when selecting an annuity provider to satisfy their responsibilities as fiduciaries.
+In 2008, the DOL sought to clarify for employers offering annuities under a defined contribution plan exactly what steps must be taken when selecting an annuity provider to satisfy their responsibilities as fiduciaries.
 The current regulations, in the form of a DOL safe harbor, protect employers from charges that they violated their fiduciary responsibility if they take each of a series of five analytical steps.
-The concern, however, is that the "safe harbor" is relatively unspecific in certain respects and requires employers to make decisions and assessments that are beyond their reasonable capacity.
+We would argue, however, that the "safe harbor" requires employers to make decisions and assessments that are beyond their reasonable capacity.
 For example, to qualify for safe harbor protection, employers must conclude "at the time of selection that the annuity provider is financially able to make all future payments under the annuity contract" and thereafter continually ensure that the company meets this standard.
-It is widely believed that, for many employers, the analytical burden combined with the threat of legal action in the event of being accused of a violation is a sufficient disincentive to prevent them from offering an annuity option.
+It is widely believed that the analytical associated with burden making this determination, together with the threat of legal action in the event a selected carrier later fails to make promised payments, manv deters employers from offering an annuity option.